RomanCPodolski/DLRW-2016/README.md

 **Problem 8:** Implement multiclass logistic regression in Python using Theano.
 Use standart gradient descent with minibatches as the initial optimization method.
 You may follow the tutorial, or, better, write your own implementation from ground up.

 The code for multiclass logisitc regression on mnist with minibaches and gradient descent can be found under [logreg/logistic_regression.py](logreg/logistic_regression.py).
 I did follow the tutorial for a mayor part of development.
 This implementation already solves several other problems and uses climin.
-To get an insight in the development process, please revere to `git log`.
+To get an insight in the development process, please refer to `git log`.

 **Problem 9:** Evaluate your implementation to classify handwritten digits from the MNIST dataset.